Mark Adickes: Medical career

 After retiring from the NFL, Adickes attended George Mason University and then Harvard University Medical School, after which he completed his residency in orthopedic surgery at the Mayo Clinic in Rochester, Minnesota.
 Adickes completed his sports medicine fellowship under the tutelage of Richard Steadman at the Steadman-Hawkins Clinic in Vail, Colorado.

 Adickes is formerly the Co-medical Director and Orthopedic Surgeon at the Memorial Hermann Hospital Sports Medicine Institute in Houston, Texas.
-He currently serves as chief of the division of sports medicine and associate professor of orthopedic surgery at Baylor College of Medicine.
+He is chief of the division of sports medicine and associate professor of orthopedic surgery at Baylor College of Medicine.

-Adickes served as team physician for the Houston Rockets, United States Ski Team, Houston Livestock Show and Rodeo and University of St. Thomas.
+Adickes is team physician for the Houston Rockets, United States Ski Team, Houston Livestock Show and Rodeo and University of St. Thomas.

 Television career

 Adickes worked with Tricia Bradley of Serious Fun Productions, LLC, to blend his two distinct careers: a professional football player and an orthopedic surgeon, aka, Jock to Doc.
 In 2013, Adickes was signed to ESPN as an injury expert and appears on a regular basis when a top athlete gets injured.
 At the start of the 2014 NFL season, DirecTV launched a new channel called "The Fantasy Zone," and Adickes became an integral member of the show.
 Adickes has appeared on the NBC Today Show, where he discussed concussions and football.
 He has also made appearances on Fox NFL Sunday and was a regular guest on CBS's The Doctors.
 Adickes is the host of a sports medicine documentary program, Athlete 360, on which he interviews professional athletes who have sustained major injuries necessitating orthopedic surgery.
 Some of the featured athletes include Kevin Everett, Dikembe Mutombo, Mark Schlereth, and golfer Stacy Lewis, whose modified scoliosis surgery made her career in golf possible.
 In 2013 Adickes was hired by ESPN as its NFL injury analyst.